wilsonmar/wilsonmar.github.io/_posts/2017-03-03-python-install.md

 <a href="#CommandVersions">
 some Python functions in one version do not work with commands in another version</a>.

-<a href="#PythonMacVersion">The version of Python that comes with Apple Mac OSX is obsolete</a>
-and needs to be <a href="#UpgradePython">updated</a>
+<a href="#PythonMacVersion">The version of Python that comes with Apple Mac OSX is obsolete</a> and needs to be <a href="#UpgradePython">updated</a>
 with <a href="#XCode">XCode</a>.

-Version 2 of Python must be the default Python command for Apple's use.
+To use Python3 as the default version for the python command, set an alias python=python3 in you Mac's ~/.bash_profile.

 Despite all this hassle, Python is the preferred language of Artificial Intelligence and Machine Learning at the forefront of computer science innovation today.

 The heavy use of math in AI and ML means it's best to